How To Tell If A Betta Bubble Nest Has Fertilized Eggs

 Sharing is caring!

-It’s easy to know when your betta fish is ready to breed, as the male will build a spectacular bubble nest to attract a female mate.
-But how can you tell if the eggs inside are fertilized?
+It’s easy to know when your betta fish are ready to breed, as the male will build a spectacular bubble nest to attract a female mate.
+If you want to know how to tell if a betta bubble nest has fertilized eggs that are waiting to hatch or whether they are unfertilized (slugs), this article has it covered.

 Here are some ways to tell if the betta’s bubble nest has fertilized eggs: